keboola/connection-docs/overview/index.md

 - EU AWS -- [connection.eu-central-1.keboola.com](https://connection.eu-central-1.keboola.com),
 - US Azure -- [connection.east-us-2.azure.keboola.com](https://connection.east-us-2.azure.keboola.com).

 A **Region** instance is a combination of a datacenter location and a cloud provider.
-Currently supported cloud providers are [Amazon AWS](https://aws.amazon.com/) and [Microsoft Azure](https://azure.microsoft.com/).
+The currently supported cloud providers are [Amazon AWS](https://aws.amazon.com/) and [Microsoft Azure](https://azure.microsoft.com/).
 Each region instance is a completely independent full stack of Keboola Connection services.
 That means that if you have projects in multiple regions, you need to have multiple Keboola Connection accounts.